Advanced Typography - Task 3 : Type Expression and Application

 I found that when developing the font especially exporting it from

 illustrator to font forge would took a lot more patience.
-I thought
+I

-that my font would fit a doodle type of contents
+my font, that my font would fit a doodle type of contents

 its one of the pdf files provided by Mr. Vinod to study on so we